Years Produced: 1920 – Present

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.

-Asbestos in vinyl products becomes dangerous when fibers are released and become airborne.
-Normally, if the material is in good condition, it does not pose a threat.
-The asbestos is enclosed in vinyl, preventing the fibers from escaping.
-Tile and wallpaper products are considered non-friable.
-This means that the product is not easily broken by slight pressure.
+Asbestos in vinyl products becomes dangerous when microscopic fibers of the mineral are released and become airborne.
+If the material is in good condition, it normally does not pose a threat, because the asbestos is enclosed in vinyl, preventing the fibers from escaping.
+Tile and wallpaper products are considered nonfriable, which means the products are not easily broken by slight pressure.

-However, cutting, sanding or disturbing damaged tile or wallpaper can result in the release of asbestos.
-If inhaled or swallowed over a long period of time, the fibers can cause a number of serious illnesses such as asbestosis and mesothelioma.
-The mastics or adhesives used to install these products also contained asbestos, though the fibers in adhesives are less likely to become airborne.
+However, cutting, sanding or disturbing vinyl tiles or wallpaper can release asbestos.
+If inhaled or swallowed on a regular basis over a long period of time, asbestos fibers can cause a number of serious illnesses such as asbestosis and mesothelioma.
+The mastics or adhesives used to install vinyl products also often contained asbestos, though asbestos fibers in adhesives are less likely to become airborne.

-The most dangerous of these products is asbestos vinyl sheet flooring.
+Asbestos vinyl sheet flooring poses a significantly greater asbestos exposure risk than floor tiles or wallpaper.
 Vinyl sheet flooring comes in large pieces and is usually cut to the size of the room and laid down in one piece.
-This type of flooring often had an asbestos backing that is considered friable, and the fibers are easily released if the material is disturbed or damaged.
+Manufacturers often made this type of flooring with a friable asbestos backing, which means mineral fibers are easily released into the air if the sheet flooring is disturbed or damaged.

 Flooring installers and factory workers have the greatest risk of exposure.